 HAMPTON ROADS, Va.
-(WAVY) – This upcoming school year will be unlike any other.
-School divisions are all working on separate plans on how their 2020/2021 school year will look amidst the coronavirus pandemic.
+(WAVY) – This upcoming school year is unlike any other.
+School divisions spent the summer working on separate plans on how their 2020/2021 school year will look amidst the coronavirus pandemic.

-Some local public school districts have already announced plans with many opting to begin with virtual learning.
-A few school systems in our region are starting with a hybrid of in-classroom and remote instruction.
+The majority of local school systems opted to begin with virtual learning.
+A few school systems in our region started with a hybrid of in-classroom and remote instruction.

 Virginia Gov. Ralph Northam issued a stay-at-home order in mid-March when the pandemic hit, with the intent of bringing students back to the classrooms, but that never happened.

 On June 9, Governor Northam announced a phased reopening of K-12 schools, which gradually permits in-person instruction to resume for the upcoming school year, while prioritizing the health and safety of students and staff.

 Before reopening for the new school year, every public and private school in Virginia was required to submit their health and instructional plans to the Virginia Department of Education (VDOE) in compliance with CDC and VDH recommendations.

 Many local school districts sought input from families and staff members, through surveys and virtual forums, as they developed their return to school plans.

 Here is a detailed look at where each school district in the WAVY TV 10 viewing area stands (as of July 29).
 This list will continue to be updated as more school districts release their plans.
 Plans are subject to change depending on the COVID-19 rates in our region.
 For a look at how all of the commonwealth’s 132 school divisions are reopening, click here.